kuhree/www/src/content/writing/adding-new-posts.md

 # some frontmatter
 ---

-Here are some recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some recommendations, tips & ticks for creating new posts in AstroPaper theme.

 ## Table of contents